-If you are thinking about taking leave from work to get treatment for a substance use disorder, there are federal laws that can protect you from losing your job under certain conditions.
+If you are thinking about taking a leave of absence from work to get treatment for a substance use disorder, federal laws can protect you from losing your job under certain conditions.

 Not everyone with a substance use disorder is exempt from losing their job if they leave work to get treatment.
 Consult an attorney to address the specifics of your circumstances and confirm how the law protects you.